-Termination: There was 1 Member of the Fund who terminated employment during the year.
-The Fund may be obligated to pay a benefit or a refund of Employee Contributions to the Member in the future.
-The decrease in the Recommended Contribution in the current year due to the termination experience is approximately \$22,000.
+Termination: There were 3 Members of the Fund who terminated employment during the year.
+The Fund may be obligated to pay a benefit or a refund of Employee Contributions to the Members in the future.
+The decrease in the Recommended Contribution in the current year due to the termination experience is approximately \$34,000.

-Mortality: There were 2 retirees who passed away during the year, 1 of whom had an eligible surviving spouse.
-Also, there was 1 surviving spouse who passed away during the year.
+Mortality: There was 1 surviving spouse who passed away during the year.
 When a retiree passes away, the Fund liability will decrease as the Pension Fund no longer will make future payments to the retiree.
 If there is an eligible surviving spouse, the Fund liability will increase to represent the value of the expected payments that will be made to the spouse.
 When a beneficiary passes away, the Fund liability will decrease as the Pension Fund no longer will make future payments to the beneficiary.

 As inactive Members age and continue to collect benefits, the Fund liability will also increase.
-In the current year, there were 106 inactive Members who maintained their benefit collection status throughout the year.
-The net increase in the Recommended Contribution in the current year due to the mortality experience is approximately \$54,000.
+In the current year, there were 159 inactive Members who maintained their benefit collection status throughout the year.
+The net increase in the Recommended Contribution in the current year due to the mortality experience is approximately \$43,000.

 Salary Increases: Salary increases were greater than anticipated in the current year.
-This caused an increase in the Recommended Contribution in the current year of approximately \$31,000.
+This caused an increase in the Recommended Contribution in the current year of approximately \$27,000.